walkerkehoe/walkerkehoe/content/projects/kerosene-nitrous-rocket-1.md

 ### Reducing Time Between Tests

-I am a big proponent of iterative design, especially on rocket projects where test data is so valuable in understanding the system.
+I am a big proponent of iterative design, especially on rocket projects where test data is so valuable in characterizing the system.
+Once we identified that the flight tanks were the limiting factor holding back our hot fire test schedule, we decided to develop a ground test rig with COTS tanks.
+This system enables us to have a much higher testing frequency to get data more quickly on design changes.

 ### Throttling

+The FAR Mars competition is scored by to how close teams can get to 45,000 ft, with points taken away for overshoot.
+With this in mind, we decided to look into a throttling feature for our rocket so that it could (hopefully) hit its 45,000 foot apogee perfectly.